Keeping Ballerina Up to Date

 Example minor releases: 1.1.0, 1.2.0, 1.3.0

-- We maintain a minor release 1.x.0 by issuing a series of patch releases 1.x.y.
+In the 1.x stable release channel, a minor release 1.x.0 is manitained by issuing a series of patch releases as 1.x.y.
 The maintenance of a particular minor release stops when there are two newer minor releases available.

-- The first step is to install Ballerina.
-Visit our installation guide guide for details.
-Once the installation is complete, you would see the following directory structure inside the installation directory.
+Once the installation is complete, you would see the directory structure below inside the installation directory.

 ballerina build, the Ballerina tool dispatches this request to the active distribution.

 You can change this active distribution at any time or manage it using the Ballerina Tool.
 However, first, you need to update the Ballerina Tool to its latest version.

 ballerina update command updates the Ballerina Tool itself to the latest version.
 Ballerina Tool versions are independent from the Ballerina distribution versions.
 These tool updates are expected to be rare compared to distribution releases.

 → ballerina update Fetching the latest version from the remote server...
 Downloading ballerina-command-0.8.8 Downloading ballerina-tool-0.8.8 100% [====================================] 1/1 MB Updated to latest tool version: 0.8.8 Cleaning old files...
 Ballerina tool updated successfully

 Managing your Ballerina Distributions

 After updating the Ballerina Tool, you can use the